Meningococcal disease

 Bexsero has an acceptable safety and tolerability profile based on clinical trial data.

 In clinical trials, fever was the most notable systemic reaction in infants and young children, particularly those aged 2–12 months.
-Temperatures were highest 6 hours after vaccination, then decreased on day 2 and generally subsided by day 3.29 More than a quarter (26–41% depending on dose number) of infants who received Bexsero alone developed fever ≥38°C, and 4–8% had fever ≥39°C.30
+Temperatures were highest 6 hours after vaccination, then decreased on day 2 and generally subsided by day 3.31 More than a quarter (26–41% depending on dose number) of infants who received Bexsero alone developed fever ≥38°C, and 4–8% had fever ≥39°C.32

 In response to a community epidemic in Quebec, Canada, around 44,000 individuals between 2 months and 20 years of age received at least 1 dose of Bexsero.
 About 15% (112/746) of infants who participated in the vaccine safety surveillance reported fever.
-Among 61 infants who had their temperature measured in the first 48 hours, around 32% reported a peak temperature of 39–40.4°C. <1% reported a peak temperature of ≥40.5°C.32
+Among 112 infants who reported fever, around 26% reported a peak temperature of 39–40.4°C. <1% reported a peak temperature of ≥40.5°C.34

-Prophylactic paracetamol reduced fever in infants who received Bexsero at the same time as other routine infant vaccines.31 (See also Contraindications and precautions).
-In clinical studies, fever and other systemic reactions were less common after the booster dose of Bexsero received at 12 months of age.
+Prophylactic paracetamol reduced fever in infants who received Bexsero at the same time as other routine infant vaccines.33 (See also Contraindications and precautions.)
+In clinical studies, fever and other systemic reactions were less common after a subsequent dose of Bexsero received at 12 months of age.

-Other common adverse events after receiving Bexsero included:29
+Other common adverse events after receiving Bexsero included:31

 - tenderness, swelling, induration and erythema at the injection site